Overview

 Summary:

-Mining at Cobre Panama involves ultraclass scaled mining equipment and conventional open pit methods at up to approximately 83 Mbcm of ore and waste mined per annum.
-The multiple pits will be mined in an optimized sequence and in phases, with ore crushed in-pit and conveyed overland to the nearby processing plant.
+Prior to being placed into a period of P&SM, mining at Cobre Panama involved ultra-class scaled mining equipment and conventional open pit methods at up to approximately 83 Mbcm of ore and waste mined per annum.
+The multiple pits would be mined in an optimized sequence and in phases, with ore crushed in-pit and conveyed overland to the nearby processing plant.

 At the end of 2021, four rope shovels, three ultraclass loaders and thirty ultraclass trucks were operating in the Botija Pit.
 A fifth rope shovel and eight additional ultraclass haul trucks were added to the fleet in 2022.
-Significant progress has been made on the pre-strip work for the Colina pit and earthworks for the associated overland conveyor and in-pit crushing facility.
-The first crusher at Colina is expected to be commissioned in 2023.
-The crusher feed reached 86 Mtpa in 2022 and is planned to ultimately ramp up to 100 Mtpa by the end of 2023 at which rate it remains until 2041 before dropping to 75Mtpa between 2042 and 2054.
+Significant progress had been made on the pre-strip work for the Colina pit and earthworks for the associated overland conveyor and in-pit crushing facility.
 The overall life of mine strip ratio (tonnes) is 1:1.

 Terrace mining